 Omaha is a city that loves food.
 There are a lot of great, locally-owned restaurants producing creative dishes.
 If you’re short on time and wondering what the best restaurants in Omaha are, you’re in luck.
 I’ve already sought out the answer.

-Note: This post was first published in January 2018 and was updated in February 2020 to reflect closings and address changes.
+2022 UPDATE: This post was first published in January 2018 and has been updated in July 2022 following the announcements of restaurant closures.
 If you see an error, please comment or email me.

 I can’t tell you what’s my favorite restaurant in Omaha is, because it’s like picking a favorite child.
 Can’t be done.
 So, here are my favorites, the ones I’d tell you are the best of the best.